Cathay Dragon: Demise

-On 21 October 2020, it was announced by Cathay Pacific that as part of the restructuring due to the COVID-19, Cathay Dragon would cease operations with immediate effect.
-Almost every cabin crew and pilots, along with the vast majority of the staff at the regional subsidiary were laid off.
+On 21 October 2020, it was announced by Cathay Pacific that as part of the restructuring due to the COVID-19 pandemic, Cathay Dragon would cease operations with immediate effect.
+Almost every cabin crew and pilots, along with the vast majority of the staff at the regional subsidiary, were laid off.

 Destinations

 Before ceasing operations, the airline operated its own aircraft to 47 destinations including 22 destinations in mainland China from its home base Hong Kong.

+The destination list shows airports that were served by Cathay Dragon as part of its regular charter and scheduled passenger services at the time of its cessation of operations in October 2020, as well as scheduled services of its former cargo division.

 Codeshare agreements

 Cathay Dragon had codeshare agreements with the following partner airlines: